ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_backup_ready.md

 **NOTE**
 Backup Ready is available from {{ firmware_version_backup }}.
-See [Data Backup and Restore](/docs/en/software/dynamixel/dynamixel_wizard2/#data-backup-and-restore) for more details.
+See [Backup and Restore](/docs/en/software/dynamixel/dynamixel_wizard2/#backup-and-restore) for more details.
 {: .notice}